tammy-rb/IR2026/excercise3/README.md

 4. **Incrementally add vectors**: To the FAISS index using `vectorstore.add_documents(...)`
 5. **Checkpoint saves**: Every N batches so progress is not lost

-This reduces peak memory usage and avoids oversized API responses, making the embedding process stable for large corpora.
+**Result**: This reduces peak memory usage and avoids oversized API responses, making the embedding process stable for large corpora.

+---

 ### Semantic Retrieval with FAISS and OpenAI Embeddings